 The University, City and Region

 The University of Helsinki (Helsingin yliopisto) is the oldest and largest university in Finland.
 By Scandinavian standards, the University of Helsinki is a large university, with over 40,000 members when students, teachers and other staff numbers are combined.
-A total of about 33,000 students in the nine faculties make up a quarter of all university students in Finland.
+A total of about 33,000 students in the eleven faculties make up a quarter of all university students in Finland.
 The University is bilingual with instruction and services offered in both Finnish and Swedish.
+There are also a large amount of courses offered in English.
 The University of Helsinki is one of the best multidisciplinary research universities in the world.

 The City of Helsinki